avishaiasaf/SweetScale/README.md

 # SweetScale
-Simplifying development in SuiteScrip 2.0
+Simplifying development in SuiteScript 2.0